jjak0b/ansible_farm/docs/examples/example_01_basic_deploy_and_connect/index.md

 if you want to apply some common properties to all VM definitions you can define a (incomplete) `vm` fact into `defaults/platforms/defaults.yaml`: this will run just before each platform definition.
 If you aren't going to define it, the `parse_vms_definitions` role will use the one defined in its defaults.

-Note: The `vm.metadata.callbacks.sources` entries are associated respectively to the `vm.metadata.sources` items.
-The `fetch_and_unarchive.yaml` is an utility callback to preprocess ( download, and unarchive if required ) the relative resource on install time.
+Note: The `... fetch.yaml` and `... unarchive.yml` are utility callback-tasks to preprocess ( download, and unarchive ) the relative resource before install into the libvirt pool directory.

 ### Define a playbook: Deploy the VM into hypervisor